karmab/kcli/README.rst

 |Build Status| |Pypi|

-This script is meant to interact with a local/remote libvirt daemon and to easily deploy from templates ( optionally using cloudinit).
-It will also report ips for any vm connected to a dhcp enabled libvirt network and generally for every vm deployed from this client It started because i switched from ovirt and needed a tool similar to `ovirt.py <https://github.com/karmab/ovirt>`__
+This script is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (optionally using cloudinit).
+It will also report IPs for any VM connected to a dhcp-enabled libvirt network and generally for every VM deployed from this client.
+It started because I switched from ovirt and needed a tool similar to `ovirt.py <https://github.com/karmab/ovirt>`__

 demo